Haleemah-Abosede/Sales_Data_Analysis/README.md

 ### Overview
 This project analyses sales data to uncover factors impacting product performance and revenue growth.
+The sales performance of a retail store was analyzed and explored to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 Excel, SQL and Power BI were used for this analysis to provide actionable insights on product positioning for the sales team

 ### Data Sources
 - Source: Incubator Hub Data Analysis Project Sales data [Here](https://canvas.instructure.com/files/273182802/download?download_frd=1)